-An investment fund is a basket of financial securities (usually stocks and bonds), and you can buy one or more shares in this basket.
-Funds are generally composed of securities of companies in various sectors.
-By diversifying in this way, you are exposed to a lower level of risk than if you invested in just one company.
+An investment fund is a basket of financial securities (usually stocks and bonds, and sometimes shares in other funds), and you can buy one or more shares in this basket.

 You don’t need to have a lot of money to start investing.
-What’s important are your savings capacity, which is how much money you can comfortably put away every month, and your investment horizon, which is how many years your money will work for you.
+What’s important is your savings capacity, which is how much money you can comfortably put away on a regular basis, and your investment horizon, which is how many years your money will work for you.

-For as little as CHF 100 per month, you can invest with our BCV Start Invest savings plan.
-All you need to do is establish your investor profile, which determines the fund your money will be invested in, and the amount you want to invest each month.
+For as little as CHF 100 per month, you can invest in one of our BCV asset allocation funds.
+All you need to do is establish your investor profile, which will direct you towards the right fund for your needs, and select the amount you want to invest each month.
 We’ll take care of the rest.
 And with this kind of investment, you won’t even have to pay any transaction fees.

 In terms of investment horizon, BCV Start Invest funds are an attractive option if you can keep your money invested for five or more years.

-The value of the fund can fluctuate depending on the financial markets.
-However, this risk is limited in several ways.
+The value of a fund’s assets fluctuates depending on the financial markets.
+However, these swings can be limited in several ways.
 First, professionally managed funds spread risk across various asset classes, meaning that you won’t be putting all your eggs in one basket.
-Second, having a longer investment horizon normally allows you to compensate for periods of market decline with periods of market gain.
+Second, having a longer investment horizon normally allows you to ride out and eventually offset periods of market decline.

 Before investing with us, you’ll speak with one of our advisors to determine your investor profile.
-To do this, he or she will ask you key questions, such as:
+To work out which investment fund is right for you, he or she will ask you key questions, such as:

 Based on your answers to these questions, you will discuss together what investment options might be right for you.